 The Hobby Coping Mechanism: Narrative Carnage

-Here’s the thing: Warhammer players are resilient.
+Here’s the thing: Warhammer players are resilient overall.
 We’ve seen Primarchs go into the warp or die, come back, and die again.
 We’ve weathered codex resets, model purges, and resin heartbreak.
 At this point, we’re practically trauma-bonded to the brand.

 So what do we do when our favorite unit gets axed?
 We keep painting it anyway.
 We build narrative armies, we make custom datasheets, and we run homebrew campaigns where Creed still shouts orders from the trenches.

 If George R.R.
-Martin writes tragedy, we convert it.
+Martin writes tragedy, we convert it on the tabletop.
 Literally.

 Whatever happens, one thing’s clear: Games Workshop has made character death an art form.
 Martin kills for drama.
 GW kills for SKU space.